 This blog post is part of a chain of blog hops.
 Each artist answers three questions, and selects three more artists to continue the chain.
-Thanks to Miriam Schulman for including me in her inspirational daily blog about creativity: http://schulmanart.blogspot.com/2014/07/art-101-blog-hop.html
+I was invited by my friend Miriam Schulman.
+Here is my interview with Miriam.

 How does my creating process work?